 Why Drivers Leave an Accident Scene

 A driver might get out of their vehicle to briefly speak with the other driver about the crash or see how much – if any – damage occurred.
-However, they will more than likely refuse to exchange personal and insurance information with the other driver, which Florida law requires all drivers to do at an accident scene.
+However, they will likely refuse to exchange personal and insurance information with the other driver, which Florida law requires all drivers to do at an accident scene.

 Leaving an Accident Scene Is a Crime in Florida